Hossdaboss405/Airline-Manager-4-autobot-Master-Suite/README.md

 - [x] Auto Repair all planes lower than 20%
 - [x] best hub purchase suggestions (highlighted for both country and airport)
 - [x] financial metrics overlay that shows net income/minute avg fuel/co2 spending (activates as soon as script starts and updates every 10 minutes)
 - [x] financial metrics now also show the alliance contribution/day as well as integrated method to calculate the alliance contribution per flight "C/F"
+- [x] route explorer to find best routes for all hubs and auto-builds those routes for you
+- [x] rebuild routes to your liking
+- [x] status tab to show what's happening and when the next features will run

 ## Installation
 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension on your preferred browser.